|obverse Chapter 19·||Turning Signs (Contents)||References||blog|

 As if you could kill time without injuring eternity.Thoreau's contemporary Nathaniel Hawthorne wrote in 1835 of the ‘peculiar weariness and depression of spirits which is felt after a day wasted in turning over a magazine or other light miscellany, different from the state of the mind after severe study; because there has been no excitement, no difficulties to be overcome, but the spirits have evaporated insensibly’ (American Notebooks, 11).— Thoreau, Walden

-After a century and a half of technological development had vastly increased the addictive power of entertainment, Gregory Bateson took this observation a bit further:
+After a century and a half of technological development had vastly increased the addictive and dissipative power of entertainment, Gregory Bateson took this observation a bit further:

 … in art, as opposed to entertainment, it is always uphill in a certain sense, so the effort precedes the reward rather than the reward being spooned out.
 One of the things that is important in depression is not to get caught in the notion that entertainment will relieve it.
 It will, you know, briefly, but it will not banish it.
 As reassurance is the food of anxiety, so entertainment is the food of depression.Chögyam Trungpa said much the same about what he called ‘the art of the setting sun’:— Bateson and Bateson (1987, 132)